Hire in Greece

-Salary payments are usually monthly, payments must be made on the same day of the month and no later than the last working day of the month.
+Salary payments are usually monthly.
+Payments must be disbursed on the same day of the month and no later than the final working day of the month.

-It is legally acceptable to provide employees with online payslips.
+Employers in Greece are legally allowed to provide employees with online payslips.

 Timesheets & Record Keeping

-Employers are required to implement an electronic system of registration of working hours of their employees, connected in real time to the “ERGANI” platform.
-The start and end time of daily work, duration of break, and any extra hours over the working schedule will be registered using the Digital Employment Card.
+- Employers must implement an electronic system of registration for employees’ working hours, connected in real time to the “ERGANI” platform.
+The start and end time of daily work, duration of breaks and any extra hours over the working schedule will be registered using the Digital Employment Card.

-The purpose of the Digital Employment Card (implemented June 2021) is for monitoring employers’ legal compliance to the working schedule of employees.
+- The Digital Employment Card (implemented in June 2021) is intended to monitor employers’ legal compliance with the working schedule of employees.

-The days of holiday that a salaried employee is entitled to depends on the length of employment.
+- The days of holiday a salaried employee is entitled to depends on their length of employment and work week schedule.

-Every employee (whether on an indefinite or fixed term contract), is entitled to receive a percentage of his leave from the beginning of his employment, according to the weekly work schedule (5 or 6 days).
+- Every employee (whether on an indefinite or fixed term contract), is entitled to receive a percentage of his leave from the beginning of his employment, according to the weekly work schedule of five or six days.

-For each calendar year, employees on a 5-day working week are entitled to 20 to 26 working days, whereas employees on a 6-day working week are entitled to 24 to 31 work days.
+- For each calendar year, employees with a five-day work week are entitled to 20 to 26 work days.
+Employees with a six-day work week are entitled to 24 to 31 work days.
 The exact number depends on the employee’s years of employment and the years of employment with the employer.

-After the first year of employment, annual leave increases by 1 working day for each year of employment, up to 22 working days for a 5-day working week and 26 working days for a 6-day working week.
+- After the first year of employment, annual leave increases by one work day for each year of employment.
+This goes up to 22 work days for a five-day work week and 26 work days for a six-day work week.

-Employees who have completed 10 years of employment with the same employer or 12 years of employment with any employer are entitled to 25 working days (if on 5-day working week) 30 working days (if on 6-day working week).
+- Employees who have completed 10 years of employment with the same employer or 12 years of employment with any employer are entitled to 25 work days (if on a five-day work week) or 30 work days (if on a 6-day work week).

-Employees who have completed 25 years of employment with the same employer or any employer, are entitled 26 working days (if on 5-day working week) 31 working days (if on 6-day working week).
+- If an employee has completed 25 years of employment with the same employer or any employer, they are entitled 26 work days (if on a five-day work week) and 31 work days (if on a six-day work week).

 The allowable sick leave for ‘short-term sickness’ is up to six months, if accompanied by a supporting medical certificate.
 The amount will depend on the years of service with the employer.
-Employees are entitled to up to one month’s salary, also depending on the years of service with their employer.
+Employees are entitled to up to one month’s salary, which also depends on the employee’s years of service with the employer.

 Short-term sickness is defined as:

-Within the above-mentioned time limits, the employee is entitled to his or her salary as follows:
+Within the above-mentioned time limits, the employee is entitled to receive his or her salary as follows:

-up to 15 days’ pay (half salary) for service with current employer of between 10 days and 1 year
+- up to 15 days’ pay (half salary) for employees with service with their current employer of between 10 days and one year

-up to one month’s salary, if he/she has completed one year of employment with the current employer
+- up to one month’s salary, if the employee has completed one year of employment with the current employer

 Compassionate & Bereavement Leave

-School leave for every child up to 18 years of age – up to 4 working days
+- School leave for every child up to 18 years of age: up to four working days

-Pre-natal examination leave – may take leave without salary deduction
+- Prenatal examination leave: employee may take leave without salary deduction

-Leave for child with disability – for employers with >50 employees, such an employee can request for reduction of daily employment by 1 hour/day
+- Leave for child with disability: for employers with more than 50 employees, an employee can request for reduction of daily employment by one hour a day

-Leave to care for sick dependents – 6 days (base), 8 days for employees with 2 children, 14 days for employees with 3 or more children
+- Leave to care for sick dependents: six days (base), which goes up to eight days for employees with two children or 14 days for employees with three or more children

-Single parents’ leave (children up to 12 years old) – 6 days (base), 8 days for parents with 3 or more children
+- Single parents’ leave (children up to 12 years old): six days (base), which goes up to eight days for parents with three or more children

-Leave in case of serious health issue of child (children up to 18 years old) – up to 10 working days/year
+- Leave in case of serious health issue of child (children up to 18 years old): up to 10 work days per year

-Leave in case of hospitalisation of child (children up to 18 years old) – up to 30 working days/year
+- Leave in case of hospitalization of child (children up to 18 years old): up to 30 working days per year

-Employees who have completed 6 months of employment is entitled to paid caretaker leave equivalent to 5 working days per calendar year.
-This is for the purpose of taking care of a relative or other person leaving in the same home with the employee, and this has to be supported by a medical certificate.
+Employees who have completed six months of employment are entitled to paid caretaker leave equivalent to five work days per calendar year.
+This is for the purpose of taking care of a relative or other person living in the same home with the employee.
+This leave must be supported by a medical certificate.

-In addition, every parent or caretaker shall be entitled to a paid leave of 2 working days for urgent family matters in case of sickness or accident.
+In addition, every parent or caretaker is entitled to a paid leave of two working days for urgent family matters in case of sickness or accident.

 Maternity & Parental Leave

-9 weeks of maternity leave is granted for women after childbirth, including all relevant remuneration and allowances.
-This is also applicable to women in the case of adoption of a child up to 8 years old, as well as to women who have a child through procedure of surrogacy.
+Women are entitled to nine weeks of maternity leave following childbirth, which includes all relevant remuneration and allowances.
+This allowance also applies to women in the case of adoption of a child up to eight years old, as well as to women who have a child through a procedure of surrogacy.

 Fathers of newborns are entitled to 14 working days leave, which can be used in one of the following two ways:

-- The first two days can be taken before the expected date of birth, with the remaining days taken within 30 days from the date of birth
+- The first two days can be taken before the expected date of birth, with the remaining days taken within 30 days from the date of birth.

-OR all days are taken after the date of birth.
+- All days are taken following the date of birth.

-In case of adoption of a child up to 8 years old, paternity leave shall be provided from the date of the integration of the child into the family.
+In case of adoption of a child up to eight years old, paternity leave will be provided from the date of the integration of the child into the family.

-For the first 2 months of the parental leave, the Manpower Employment Organization shall pay on a monthly basis to each parent a parent leave allowance equal to the minimum statutory salary, as well as pro rata Christmas and Easter Bonus and annual leave allowance calculated on the basis of said amount of allowance.
+For the first two months of the parental leave, the Manpower Employment Organization (OAED) will pay out on a monthly basis to each parent a parent leave allowance equivalent to the minimum statutory salary.
+These parents will also receive a pro rata Christmas and Easter Bonus as well as an annual leave allowance calculated on the amount they are entitled to.

-If the parent has more than one child he/she is entitled to such leave and the respective allowance for each one of the children, provided that 1 year of actual employment with the employer has lapsed from the end of the period of the previous parent leave used.
+If the parent has more than one child, he or she is entitled to such leave and the respective allowance for each one of the children.
+In order for this to apply, one year of actual employment with the employer must be completed from the end of the period of the previous parent leave used.

-Single parents (due to death of the other parent or to removal of the parental responsibility) are entitled to double the days and the allowance corresponding to the parent leave.
+Single parents, following the death of the other parent or removal of their parental responsibility, are entitled to double the days and the allowance corresponding to the parent leave.

-Use of parent leave has to be declared in ERGANI.
-The period of such leave shall be considered as time of actual employment of the employee for the purposes of calculation of remuneration, days of annual leave and annual leave allowance and of severance compensation in case of termination of the employment.
+The application of parent leave must be declared in ERGANI.
+The period of such leave will be considered as time of actual employment of the employee for the purposes of calculation of remuneration, days of annual leave and annual leave allowance and severance compensation in case of termination of the employment.

-There are 6 obligatory, official public holidays which employers are obligated to observe: New Year’s Day, Independence Day, Easter Sunday, Easter Monday, Assumption Day and Christmas Day.
-Two more days, Labour Day and Ochi Day, are regulated by law as optional but it is customary for employees to be given the day off.
+- There are six official public holidays which employers are obligated to observe: New Year’s Day, Independence Day, Easter Sunday, Easter Monday, Assumption Day and Christmas Day.
+Two more days, Labor Day and Ochi Day, are regulated by law as optional.
+However, it is customary for employees to be given these days off.

-There are, however, more public holidays celebrated in Greece than announced by the Ministry of Labour each year (whether obligatory or optional).
-The list of these non-fixed National Holidays rarely changes, and there is a total of 12 National Holidays each year.
+- There are more public holidays celebrated in Greece than announced by the Ministry of Labor, with some being obligatory and some optional.
+The list of these non-fixed National Holidays rarely changes, making for a total of 12 national holidays each year.

 Benefits to the Employee in Greece

-Main pension and health insurance apply to all workforce categories, but the others depend on the industry sector.
+Main pension and health insurance apply to all workforce categories while the others depend on the industry sector.

 For employment, a long-stay visa and residence permit are required.
-There are limits on residence permits for dependent employment for each region and job specialisation.
+There are limits on residence permits for dependent employment for each region and job specialization.

-The Immigration and Social Integration Code provides for different categories of residence permits for the employment of expatriates, including for special purpose employment, investment activity (a numerical limitation on permits per investment applies) and for highly qualified employment (the EU Blue card).
+The Immigration and Social Integration Code of Greece outlines different categories of residence permits for the employment of expatriates, including for special-purpose employment, investment activities (the number of permits per investment is limited) and for highly qualified employment.
+The latter is through the EU Blue Card program.

-There are no limitations for the categories of special purpose residence permits, including the residence permit issued to the members of the board of directors, legal representatives and executives of Greek companies and subsidiaries, and branches of foreign companies in Greece.
-However, other limitations and requirements apply depending on the category of the special purpose residence permit (eg, a minimum number of employees of the employing company in Greece, minimum employment contract duration with the employer in Greece).
+There are no limitations for the categories of special purpose residence permits, including the residence permit issued to the members of the board of directors, legal representatives and executives of Greek companies, subsidiaries and branches of foreign companies in Greece.
+However, other limitations and requirements apply, depending on the category of the special purpose residence permit (e.g. a minimum number of employees of the employing company in Greece, minimum employment contract duration with the employer in Greece, etc.).

 Getting a Tax Number

-An AFM is a tax roll number, required to legally work in Greece (for National Insurance and tax), and to open a bank account, amongst other things.
+An AFM is a tax roll number, which is required to legally work in Greece, enroll in national insurance schemes and open a bank account, among other functions.

-The local Greek Tax Office (Eforia) is the place to do this.
-An accountant or lawyer can obtain one for you or you can apply yourself in person at your local tax office.
-Documents usually required to obtain a Tax number (A.F.M) are: passport, travel document (for non-EU foreigners) or ID card, and a marriage certificate if married.
+An AFM can be obtained through a local Greek tax office (‘Eforia’).
+An accountant or lawyer can obtain one on behalf of the applicant or the individual can apply in-person at their local tax office.
+Documents usually required to obtain an AFM include passport or ID card, travel document (for non-EU foreigners) and a marriage certificate if married.
 Certified copies of all documents must also be submitted.